WCS-Marine/local-reef-pressures/README.md

 Folder: scripts
 Contains all the scripts needed to reproduce the results and the figures of the article.

+Read_layers.R.
+Reads the original data layers, performs the spatial processing and saves the results in the /data/allreefs layer.
+You do not need to run this script if you are only interested in the final results or if you want to extract values for new sites.

 Analysis.R.
 Code to perform all the analysis of the article and to draw Figure 5 (barplot and dotplot of pressures in each BCU) and most Supplementary Figures